lsmeby/CsvToJson/README.md

 # CsvToJson

-Console application that converts csv to json
+Console application that converts csv to json.
+The program reads two csv files created by yr.no and joins them to a json file.